Qianjiang Motorcycle: Engines

-Recent QJMotor engine development includes launching a new 800cc machine in 2023 for the SRK 800RR model, the company's third four-cylinder engine.
+Recent QJMOTOR engine development includes launching a new 800cc machine in 2023 for the SRK 800RR model, the company's third four-cylinder engine.
 Launched in 2020, SRK 600RR, China's first four-cylinder bike, was based on an engine designed by Benelli.
-QJMotor "teased" new four-cylinder engine in 2023, a 600cc V-4 to power a new muscle-cruiser.
+QJMOTOR "teased" new four-cylinder engine in 2023, a 600cc V-4 to power a new muscle-cruiser.
 A fourth four-cylinder motorcycle, the 1000RR "superbike", will be driven by an MV Agusta engine.

-In 2024, QJMotor announced development of its Supermono engine, a V-shaped two-cylinder arrangement with only one firing cylinder; the second cylinder and piston used only as a counterweight – borrowing the name from the famous Ducati Supermono engine (from 1990) made by cutting off the rear cylinder of its Desmoquattro two-cylinder engine.
+In 2024, QJMOTOR announced development of its Supermono engine, a V-shaped two-cylinder arrangement with only one firing cylinder; the second cylinder and piston used only as a counterweight – borrowing the name from the famous Ducati Supermono engine (from 1990) made by cutting off the rear cylinder of its Desmoquattro two-cylinder engine.

-In 2022, a patent appeared for a new 900cc parallel-twin to be developed by QJMotor and used by Benelli in a new model motorcycle.
-Similarities to theKTM LC8c, licensed to CFMoto, were noted.
+In 2022, a patent appeared for a new 900cc parallel-twin to be developed by QJMOTOR and used by Benelli in a new model motorcycle.
+Similarities to the KTM LC8c, licensed to CFMoto, were noted.

-Sponsorship
+Motorsport

-In 2022, QJMotor became the main sponsor of Avintia Esponsorama Racing in the Moto3 class with its two riders, Matteo Bertelle and Elia Bartolini.
-Then from the 2023 season, QJmotor became the main sponsor of Gresini Racing in the Moto2 championship.
+In 2022, QJMOTOR became the main sponsor of Avintia Esponsorama Racing in the Moto3 class with its two riders, Matteo Bertelle and Elia Bartolini.
+Then from the 2023 season, QJMOTOR became the main sponsor of Gresini Racing in the Moto2 championship.